jimangel/cd/README.md

 kubectl kustomize workloads/WIP-00-crds/config/base | kubectl apply -f -
 ```

+## Workload Identity requirements

+TBD: PIC

+TBD: Table of what goes where

+TBD: section about GKE WI + BYO-WI

 ## Install / boostrap ArgoCD with Kustomize

 Install ArgoCD using kustomize (the preferred method) and then use an ArgoCD Application to wire-up the self-management.